Article

 Your pain is due to this or that structural abnormality on your MRI.

-You have migraines, we can try [insert a slue of medications] and we don’t know how to cure migraines; They’re often a chronic problem.
+You have migraines, we can try [insert a slew of medications], and we don’t know how to cure migraines; they’re often a chronic problem.

 We don’t know why you have pain; you’re going to have to learn to cope/manage/live with it.